rawatraghav/Qiskit-India-Challenge/README.md

     - dataset included in folder as .zip file
 - [Final Challenge Task](Final%20Challenge%20Task/VQC_final_question_dim3_participant_view.ipynb)
     - dataset included in folder as .zip file
+    - there are numerous ways to solve the final challenge, where the aim was to get highest accuracy with minimum variational circuit cost.
+The notebook includes my answer having an accuracy of about 76.2%